Kannon29/RestFUL-API/README.md

 The program has been tested and written using IntelliJ IDEA, MySQL and Postman.

-For this program to work, a MySQL server is needed (local), and you have to edit the following lines in **application.properties**:
+For this program to work, a MySQL server is needed (local) with port 3308, and you have to edit the following lines in **src/resources/application.properties**:
 ```
 spring.datasource.username=username
 spring.datasource.password=password